 Tesla reports quarterly profit, opening door to S&P 500 as shares rise

-NEW YORK: Tesla Inc on Wednesday posted a second-quarter profit despite the ongoing global pandemic, sending its stock up 6 per cent in after-hours trading and clearing a hurdle that could lead to the electric carmaker's inclusion in the S&P 500 index.
+REUTERS: Tesla Inc on Wednesday posted a second-quarter profit as cost cuts and strong deliveries helped it offset coronavirus-related factory shutdowns, sending its stock up 6per cent in after-hours trading and clearing a hurdle that could lead to the electric carmaker's inclusion in the S&P 500 index .

-Tesla said it earned non-adjusted net income of US$104 million from April to June, or a $0.50 per share profit, marking the first time the company has posted a profit for four straight quarters, a necessary goal for it to be included in the stock index of the largest US companies.
+Tesla said it earned non-adjusted net income of US$104 million from April to June, or a US$0.50 per share profit, marking the first time the company has posted a profit for four straight quarters, a necessary goal for it to be included in the stock index of the largest U.S. companies.
+(See graphic: https://tmsnrt.rs/3hw2RwV)

 The result marks a major accomplishment for Chief Executive Elon Musk, whose mission of leading the global auto industry into an electric future has frequently been questioned by investors who doubted the viability of Tesla's business.

-Tesla's shares have enjoyed a meteoric rise in recent months, gaining more than 500 per cent over the past year.
-Many analysts believe the share rally has been fuelled in part by expectations of Tesla's imminent inclusion in the stock index, which would unleash a flood of new demand for Tesla's shares.
+Tesla's shares have enjoyed a meteoric rise in recent months, gaining more than 500per cent over the past year.
+Many analysts believe the share rally has been fueled in part by expectations of Tesla's imminent inclusion in the stock index, which would unleash a flood of new demand for Tesla's shares.

+Musk said on a conference call on Wednesday that Tesla would build a new vehicle factory in Texas' Travis County, which includes Austin.
+Travis County has been competing with Oklahoma's Tulsa for the new plant, which promises to create at least 5,000 new jobs.

+Musk said the new factory would produce Model 3 and Model Y vehicles for the Eastern United States, as well as produce a new semi-truck called the Tesla Semi and the carmaker's futuristic Cybertruck.

 The company on Wednesday affirmed its goal to deliver at least half a million vehicles by the end of 2020 despite production interruptions, including the shutting of its California factory for nearly six weeks of the quarter on the orders of local authorities.